ccarabine/payrollapp/docs/features.md

 There is additional validation to ensure there is an employee record already entered into google sheets employee payroll sheet.

-If no record is found ‘No payroll record found for xx in week wk xx, returning to main menu.’ will be displayed
+If no record is found ‘No payroll record found for xx in week wk xx, returning to the main menu.’ will be displayed

-‘Press any key to clear the screen and return to the display payroll menu’ message will be displayed to give the user time to view the information and then the process /amend payroll menu will be displayed
+‘Press any key to clear the screen and return to the display payroll menu’ message will be displayed to give the user time to view the information and then the process /amend payroll menu will be displayed.

-If a record is found, ‘Employment record located’ message will be displayed .
-This record will be deleted and the user will be prompted to enter the employees hours again .
+If a record is found, the ‘Employment record located’ message will be displayed.
+This record will be deleted and the user will be prompted to enter the employees hours again.

 Validation will check if the value is a float.

-If incorrect then ‘Invalid data, please try again.’ is displayed and the user is prompted to enter the hours worked again
+If incorrect then ‘Invalid data, please try again.’ is displayed and the user is prompted to enter the hours worked again.

 The system will now calculate all the values for basic pay, holiday pay, NI contribution, pension contribution, net pay, employers NI contribution and employers contribution and display these values.

 The user will be prompted ‘Are the amounts correct?’.

-If the values are incorrect , the user will type ‘n’
+If the values are incorrect, the user will type ‘n’

-a message “re enter details’ is displayed and the user is prompted to ‘enter the hours worked’
+a message “re-enter details’ is displayed and the user is prompted to ‘enter the hours worked’

 If the values are correct, a message will be displayed

 'Ready to upload into payroll spreadsheet' then the information uploads to google sheets.
 When successful ‘employeepayroll worksheet updated successfully’ message is displayed.

-The user will then prompted if they would like to process another employees hours which they can add or go back to the main menu
+The user will then be prompted if they would like to process another employees hours which they can add or go back to the main menu

 <details>
 <summary>Click here to view the results </summary>